SkillfulElectro/EMJson/README.md

 # EMJson C++ Library

-A C++ library for parsing JSON data, built using a DFAction approach.
+A C++ library for parsing JSON data, built using a JuaLang sys approach.

 ## Prerequisites